-Canon 100D versus Panasonic GX85
+Canon 100D vs Panasonic GX85

 The Canon EOS 100D (called Canon SL1 in some regions) and the Panasonic Lumix DMC-GX85 (labelled Panasonic GX80 in some countries) are two digital cameras that were officially introduced, respectively, in March 2013 and April 2016.
 The 100D is a DSLR, while the GX85 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (100D) and a Four Thirds (GX85) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Panasonic provides 15.8 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Panasonic provides 15.8 MP.

 Body comparison: Canon 100D vs Panasonic GX85

 An illustration of the physical size and weight of the Canon 100D and the Panasonic GX85 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 The 100D can be obtained in two different colors (black, white), while the GX85 is also available in two color-versions, but different ones (black, silver).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX85 is notably smaller (19 percent) than the Canon 100D.
 However, the GX85 is markedly heavier (5 percent) than the 100D.
 In this context, it is worth noting that neither the 100D nor the GX85 are weather-sealed.